davidhwyllie/findNeighbour4/doc/HowToTest.md

 LOGLEVEL| The logging level used. |INFO
 SNPCEILING | The maximum SNP distance to report | 20

+Edit this as appropriate.

 Database backend
 ----------------
 If you wish to use a database, you will need to create two databases for each server.
 * Their names must match those in the configuration string in the config.json
-* Their permissions must be set correctly so that the user connecting to the database (in this case, the 'ew2' user, which is part of the 'ew2_daemon' group.) has relevant permissions.
+* Their permissions must be set correctly so that the user connecting to the database (in this case, the 'ew2' user, which is part of the 'ew2_' group.) has relevant permissions.
 * SQL configuring two postgres databases is shown below.